RapaceDiabolique/wordlists/README.md

-# wordlists
+# Rapace Diabolique - WordLists

-A couple of useful wordlists
+A couple of useful wordlists, because it was annoying to share otherwise.